Competency Cycle

 That said, these cycles do let developers experiment with multiple solutions, and sometimes real progress comes out of it. npm ended up focusing on performance because yarn gained traction.
 React is getting a compiler because other frameworks made it a selling point.
 The npm → yarn → pnpm → bun progression actually solved real problems iteratively.
 There are more examples, but that's a different post.

-I do think we can blame the people who think something is utterly good or bad.
+I do think we can blame the people who think something is utterly good or bad, and then oversell or overblame - most of the time in their personal interest, sometimes not even consciously.
 In a way, these people thrive — they found their safe space and don't have to care about contexts where the rules differ.
 Maybe it's easier to advance when you just want to belong to tribe X and never question the mantra.
+It's all tradeoffs, and most of these techs and methodologies are decent choices when picked and applied wisely.
+More than that, they are usually still decent even when suboptimal, and the clout reward from the herd mentality seems to outweigh the cost of picking suboptimal techs.

-Well, like most problems, in the end, it's mostly structural, pointing fingers is useless, human nature is what it is.
+But, even with this taken into account: in the end, like most problems, it's mostly structural, pointing fingers is useless, human nature is what it is.

 In all honesty, this started as a rant (and some people liked the vibe), but as I realized it might reach a broader audience, I toned it down.
 If you're curious about the original, you can find it at this specific version in the git history.